XiaoMi/galaxy-fds-sdk-cpp/README.md

 ## Build
 1. The following third-party libraries are required to being installed to build properly:
-  - Poco, only need its Foundation/Net/JSON/NETSSL_OpenSSL module.
-Refer http://pocoproject.org for installation.
+  - Poco, only need its Foundation/Net/JSON/NETSSL_OpenSSL modules.
+Refer to http://pocoproject.org for installation.
   - OpenSSL.

 2. After the dependencies are installed properly, run the following command to build: